 Customers can leave reviews for your business there and you can respond to them.

-There is an My Business app that you can download which notifies you when someone leaves a review, and gives you access to statistics and analytics about how many people are searching for your business and what actions they take (visit website, ring, ask for directions and photo views) after viewing your My Business account.
+There is a My Business app that you can download which notifies you when someone leaves a review and gives you access to statistics and analytics about how many people are searching for your business and what actions they take (visit website, ring, ask for directions and photo views) after viewing your My Business account.

 The app also gives you a brief rundown on any connected YouTube channel and has it set up for you to advertise your business with Google ads easily.

 Google Search Console gives a detailed overview of how your website is ranking.
 It tells you which keywords your website is ranking for as well as who is linking to your website.
 Search Console will also notify of you of any website problems you need to address such as mobile responsiveness, indexability issues, or missing pages.